 '''

-class DriversLicense
+class DriversLicense : public License

-{

 public:

 . . .

 protected:

 int myVehicleType;

 string myRestrictionsCode;

 . . .

 };

-class HuntingLicense
+class HuntingLicense : public License

-{

 public:

 . . .

 protected:

 sring thePrey;

 Date seasonBegin,

 seasonEnd;;

 . . .

 };

+'''

+'''

-class PetLicense
+class PetLicense : public License

 {

 public:

-. . .
+...

 private:

 string myAnimalType;

-. . .
+...

 };

 '''

-Classes like HuntingLicense, DriversLicense, and BoatingLicense are said to be the .

-(or ), and the class License from which they are derived is called
+Classes like DriversLicense, HuntingLicense, and BoatingLicense are said to be derived classes (or subclasses), and the class License from which they are derived is called a base class or parent class